 We’ve found Katalox to be a mixed blessing.
 As a natural Zeolite-based iron/manganese/ hydrogen sulfide treatment, Katalox has the great advantage of being light enough to backwash easily (as compared with Filox).
 It also supports a generous service flow rate (as compared with Birm), and it works well with most standard oxidizers.
+It works especially well with aeration, which is our favorite pretreatment for iron, manganese, and hydrogen sulfide.
 Because of its low density and high service flow capability it fills a gap between the high and low performance iron reduction media.

 But . . .